Goals, Outcomes & Strategies

 - Current: 3,587 certificate or degrees (last reported by USHE, AY 2018-19)

-- WSU achieves Sustainability Tracking, Assessment & Rating System (STARS) Gold by fall 2025, carbon neutrality by 2040, and helps the region strive for carbon neutrality by 2050.
+- WSU achieves Sustainability Tracking, Assessment & Rating System (STARS) Gold by the end of FY 2025-26, carbon neutrality by the end of FY 2039-40, and helps the region strive for carbon neutrality by the end of FY 2049-50.

 - Current: Silver